jeffersonfparil/align_fastq/README.md

     - **min_base_quality_Q**: minimum sequenced base quality (e.g. 20 which equates to 0.01 error rate)
     - **groupings**: list of intended groupings of the paired-end reads (e.g. "${projectDir}/../config/groupings.txt")

 3. [`process.config`](config/process.config): list of the computing resource allocation availble to you.
-Assign the number of cpus and memory capacity to use for low and high resources intensive tasks:
+Assign the number of cpus and memory capacity to use for low and high resources tasks:

     - LOW_MEM_LOW_CPU
     - HIGH_MEM_HIGH_CPU